Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?

 \subsection{Analysis and Critique of Benchmarks}

-While benchmarks like GSM8K \citep{cobbe2021gsm8k} and MATH \citep{hendryckstest2021} are vital for driving progress, a growing body of work shows that models often exploit dataset artifacts and "shortcuts" rather than learning the intended skill \citep{geirhos2020shortcut}.
-This has led to more rigorous evaluation methods designed to probe for true generalization, such as testing on out-of-distribution (OOD) or adversarially perturbed examples \citep{jia2017adversarial}.
-However, these methods primarily stress the model's capabilities, often without diagnosing the underlying benchmark properties that permit brittle learning.
-Our research contributes to this line of critical analysis by introducing a novel set of diagnostic tools that analyze the structural properties of benchmarks themselves.
-Specifically, our Oracle Performance Gap (OPG) and difficulty-stratified evaluations provide quantitative evidence that high scores can be an illusion of capability, motivating the principles we propose for designing more reliable and robust benchmarks.
+While benchmarks like GSM8K \citep{cobbe2021gsm8k} and MATH \citep{hendrycks_measuring_2021} are vital for driving progress, research increasingly shows that models often exploit dataset artifacts and ``shortcuts'' rather than learning robust skills \citep{geirhos2020shortcut}.
+This has motivated rigorous evaluation methods, such as testing on out-of-distribution (OOD) or adversarially perturbed examples \citep{jia-liang-2017-adversarial}, to probe true generalization.
+However, these methods typically stress model capabilities without diagnosing the underlying benchmark properties that permit such brittle learning.
+We contribute to this critical analysis by introducing diagnostic tools—specifically the Oracle Performance Gap (OPG) and difficulty-stratified evaluations—that provide quantitative evidence revealing high scores as illusions of capability, thereby motivating our proposed principles.